Emergence of Unique Steady Edge States in Trapped Ultracold Atom Systems: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank the Research Center for the Natural and Applied Sciences (RCNAS) and the College of Science of the University of Santo Tomas for financial, logistical and adminsitrative support during the conduct of this research.
-The author would also like to thank S-H. Park and S. Verma for insightful discussions preceding this work, and to V. Villegas, M. I. Estayan, K. B. Simbulan, J. A. Albay, P. M. Albano, R. L. Tadle, M. Bungihan, M. N. Confesor and E. Cuansing Jr. for clarificatory discussions during the course of this work.
+The author would like to thank the Research Center for the Natural and Applied Sciences (RCNAS) and the College of Science of the University of Santo Tomas for financial, logistical and administrative support during the conduct of this research.
+The author would also like to thank S-H. Park and S. Verma for insightful discussions preceding this work, and to V. Villegas, M. I. Estayan, K. B. Simbulan, J. A. Albay, P. M. Albano, R. L. Tadle, M. Sabit, M. Bungihan, M. Tan, B. Belmonte, M. N. Confesor and E. Cuansing Jr. for clarificatory discussions during the course of this work.
+The author is also indebdted to the anonymous reviewer of this paper, whose comments on the reflection symmetry of the system resulted in the inclusion of the section examining its reflection symmetry as well as the dependence of the dynamics on the Rabi frequencies and detuning of the Raman lasers in this system.
 As always, the author would like to thank ga T. B. O. Tejada for warm and supportive conversations that helped provide focus and grounding for this work.